Baku–Batumi pipeline: Crude oil pipeline

-The pipeline was incapable of transporting oil in planned amount and the capacity was needed to increase by 750,000 tons.
+The pipeline was incapable of transporting oil in the planned amount and the capacity needed to be increased by 750,000 tons.
 In August 1942, the pipeline was dismantled in connection with the threat of penetration of German troops in that direction and its pipes were used for the construction of the Astrakhan–Saratov pipeline.
-In 1990s, some part of the pipeline were used for the construction of the Baku–Supsa Pipeline.
+In the 1990s, some parts of the pipeline were used for the construction of the Baku–Supsa Pipeline.

 Proposed new pipelines

-There have been several proposals for the new Baku–Batumi pipeline.
-In 1994–1998, the Baku–Supsa Pipeline, which partly uses old Baku–Batum pipeline route, was constructed.
-On 2 March 1998, Chevron Corporation agreed to reconstruct existing Khashuri–Batumi pipeline and construct Dubandi (Baku)–Khashuri pipeline.
+There have been several proposals for a new Baku–Batumi pipeline.
+In 1994–1998, the Baku–Supsa Pipeline, which partly used old Baku–Batum pipeline piping, was constructed.
+On 2 March 1998, Chevron Corporation agreed to reconstruct the preexisting Khashuri–Batumi pipeline and construct the Dubandi (Baku)–Khashuri pipeline.
 However, in May 2001 Chevron canceled this project and started to ship its oil from Tengiz Field through the CPC pipeline.

-Kazakhstan's national oil company KazMunayGas, owner of the Batumi Oil Terminal, has shown interest to build the new Baku–Batumi pipeline, which together with proposed Trans-Caspian and Batumi–Constanţa connections would allow to supply KazMunayGas oil refineries in Romania (Rompetrol) and planned refinery in Batumi.
+Kazakhstan's national oil company KazMunayGas, owner of the Batumi Oil Terminal, has shown interest in building a new Baku–Batumi pipeline, together with the proposed Trans-Caspian and Batumi–Constanţa connections which would supply KazMunayGas oil refineries in Romania (Rompetrol) and a planned refinery in Batumi.